 Max Han is also to be commended for his attention to detail and penetrating questions about the strategy and direction of the Congress.
 Max’s business Colourland also printed the brochures, posters and a whole range of promotional material.

-The Korea Baduk Association is high on the list to be thanked.
+The Korea Baduk Federation is high on the list to be thanked.
 They have supported Australian Go over many years not just for events such as the Go Congress but also training our teachers, helping promising players and providing equipment and books.

 Special thanks must also go to An Younggil 8P the tournament referee was also part of the organizing committee and his input and guidance was invaluable.
 Apart from refereeing the tournament Younggil also presented lectures, played simul games and reviewed many tournament games.
 Younggil’s dedication to improving Go in Australia is amazing.